sematext/docs/docs/guide/monitoring-guide.md

 # Monitoring Report Menu

 Monitoring Report Menu is where the true power of Sematext APM platform and the whole stack observability comes to life with integration of events and logs used to correlate monitoring and logs together.
-Using custom components your whole devops team can add cusom monitoring metrics time series, events count time series, events, markdown notes, and create custom reports with rich data visualization and analytics capabilities
+Using custom components your whole devops team can add custom monitoring metrics time series, events count time series, events, markdown notes, and create custom reports with rich data visualization and analytics capabilities.

 ![](Downloads/sematext-monitoring-guide-report-menu.png)